 Back of Cabinet Doors

 The back of your cabinet doors are a highly overlooked surface to utilize.
 Install this metal mesh bin on the inside of the cabinet and use it for cleaning supplies trash bags and more.
 Install one on the inside of the vanity cabinet under the sink in your bathroom to store your hair dryer, extra shampoo, conditioner and soaps.
-Here are more DIY cabinet door storage ideas you’re going to love.
+If you like this, you might appreciate these bathrooms carts, too.

 Photo: Courtesy of mDesign/Amazon